marttp/round-robin-load-balance-poc/README.md

 - **Routing Service** - Round-robin load balancer
   - Including proactive monitoring upstream service
+  - If stale health status table occur, using retry attempt with different host if one of the application APIs goes down
+    - Preventing request to all hosts
 - **Simple Echo Service** - Application API that echoes JSON requests

+Note - Circuit breaker is feasible to be included as well.
+But I would like to minimize the implementation

 ![high-level-concept](./images/high-level-concept.jpg)